EdelmiroAnton/WD-Course-Final-Project/README.md

-### The purpose of the Web Development Course at [Coderhouse](https://www.coderhouse.com/) was to learn the basics and the fundamentals of the Web Development.
+### The purpose of the Web Development Course at [Coderhouse](https://www.coderhouse.com/) was learn the basics and the fundamentals of the Web Development.

 #### The technologies, tools and best practices we apply were: